pjbiggs/Massey203311/Week2/Week2.md

 -rw-rw-r-- 1 rstudio-user rstudio-user   65 Jul 18 05:17 slist
 ```

 Below is the figure from the lecture to remind you of what the columns mean.
 Each file (and directory) has associated security access rights, which may be found by typing `ls -l`.
-In the left-hand column is a 10 symbol string consisting of the symbols d, r, w, x, -, and, occasionally, s or S. If d is present, it will be at the left-hand end of the string, and indicates a directory: otherwise - will be the starting symbol of the string.
+In the left-hand column is a 10 symbol string consisting of the symbols `d`, `r`, `w`, `x`, `-`, and, occasionally, `s` or `S`.
+If `d` is present, it will be at the left-hand end of the string, and indicates a directory: otherwise - will be the starting symbol of the string.

 <img src="graphics/image3.gif" width="600"/>